pio20pro-arch/reklamy-TVP-VOD/README.md

-TVP VOD Ads – Hosts File Blocklist
+TVP VOD Ads – Hosts File Blocklist / Blokada reklam przez plik hosts 🇬🇧 English

 This repository provides a simple hosts file blocklist for disabling video advertisement domains used by TVP VOD (Telewizja Polska) streaming services.

 Purpose

-TVP VOD streams advertisements and often does not respect standard browser-based ad-blocking extensions.
+TVP VOD serves advertisements and often does not respect standard browser-based ad-blocking extensions.
 This project offers a system-level workaround by blocking known ad and tracking servers directly via the hosts file.

 How It Works